Alameen688/dear_diary/README.md

 ## Contributing
 The sole purpose of this project is to facilate learning, PRs and all forms of contribution are very much welcome!
-You can run the (REST API project)[https://github.com/Alameen688/oxygen] locally for development.
+Consider running [REST API project](https://github.com/Alameen688/MyDiary/tree/develop) locally during development.

 ## Code of Conduct
 Be nice and constructive :relaxed:.